genexuslabs/GXserver-Slack-Commit-Hook/README.md

 The Event Dispatcher extension (installed on GX Server) is what listens to the commits of the KB an calls this intermediate software.

+## Repository structure:

+- GeneXus.Server.ExternalTool (it's the interface and should not be changed)
+- GeneXus.Server.ExternalTool.Slack (implementation)

+## Requirements

+ - .NET Framework 4.7.1 or upper

+## How to compile

+ - Do a checkout
+ - Check the .csproj file where it detemines where the compiled dll will be copied.
+In order to debug or run this solution the compiled dll has to be under the
+$(GX_SERVER_DIR)\BinGenexus folder.

 ## About Event Dispatcher extension